PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/new-file-dialog.rst

 New File dialog
 ---------------

-The `New File dialog`_ shows the different type of files you can create.
+The `New File dialog`_ shows the different types of files you can create.
 When you select a type of file, it launches a dedicated dialog to create the file.
 These specific file dialogs are contributed by the different plugins.

 .. image:: ../images/workbench-new-file-dialog-04072020.png
  :alt: New File dialog.